 Although, -not every online enterprise has been successful in this quiet cataclysm.
 Some industries are doomed to regress because their products are being replaced.
 The obvious ones are transportation, airlines, and hospitality.

-The rough but unavoidable truth is this: certain industries will need to adapt in this changing marketplace.
-Those industries have one thing in common with just about all of us: no one knows exactly what to do, or how; to react, or where we go from here.
+The rough but unavoidable truth is this: certain industries will need to adapt to this changing marketplace.
+Those industries have one thing in common with just about all of us: no one knows exactly what to do, how; to react, or where we go from here.
 We can read expert opinions, and cite the pages of history to make guesses about when normalcy will return – until then, here is only adapting.
 To adapt, we need to be assessing our environment and using the resources we have to navigate the best we can.

 A couple of points really stand out in this analysis by the consulting firm McKinsey & Company.